OnSignals/STH-visual/README.md

 ### Interact with the instance

-To instruct an instance to render of the provided items, dispatch a custom event named `STHVisual/api` on the instance's wrapper element.
-The event's event data must contain the action and optional item index.
+To instruct an instance to render one of the provided items, dispatch a custom event named `STHVisual/api` on the instance's wrapper element.
+The event's data object must contain the action and an optional item index.

 #### Show next item